Skip to main content

 The work was carried out under the supervision of Christian Duriez (Inria) and Pierre Berthet-Rayne (Caranx Medical), with Yinoussa Adagolodjo and myself as co-supervisors.

-Flavie defended before an exceptional international jury:
+Flavie defended before an international jury composed of:

 • Kaspar Althoefer, Queen Mary University of London (Reviewer)